malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 What conditions might make this possible?
 Firstly, the control process needs to observe its own behaviours.
 This could be achieved via a feedback loop that captures that behaviour and feeds it back as input.
 That feedback may capture the control process' current state, its recent trajectory, and its inputs and outputs.

 In some architectures, the overall state of the control process may be held as state within each network node.
 Any attempt to capture the whole of that state leads to an infinite regress on the size of the control process.
-Thus, necessarily, the feedback loop would provide a higher-order, dimensionality reduced, summary of that state and behaviour.
+Thus, necessarily, the feedback loop would provide a high-level, dimensionality reduced, summary of that state and behaviour.

 Importantly, the output of the feedback loop needs to frame observations about the control process not from the perspective of the control process's current state on its immediate current task, "from the inside" as it were.
 Rather, it must carry the perspective of the control process as part of a larger system, and as it interacts over a larger period of time.
 In other words, framed with a perspective as "from the outside".